Category: Her Space

 A Call To Confidence

-Hint: Her timing or clarity of feelings is not a compass.
+Hint: Her feelings are not your compass.

 Last year, a man we’ll call John, joined one of my group courses where I teach my masculine confidence framework.